Sauna and Diabetes: Complete Safety & Benefits Guide

 1. Enhanced Insulin Sensitivity

-In a landmark study [1], insulin-dependent participants sat in an 85 °C (185 °F) sauna for two 25-minute sessions.
+In a randomized trial [1], insulin-dependent participants sat in an 85 °C (185 °F) sauna for two 25-minute sessions.
 Their insulin absorption jumped by 110% and their blood glucose fell by 54–60 mg/dL.
 Heat shock proteins activate during these sessions, helping move glucose into cells more efficiently—much like exercise does.

 2. Improved Long-Term Glycemic Control (HbA1c Reduction)